 BA in English Language and Literature

-I teach Arabic Language Courses (all levels) as well as Modern Arabic Literature courses.
+More than twenty-five years experience teaching Arabic Literature (Classic and Modern) as well as Arabic Language Courses (all levels).
 My role as the coordinator for the Semitic Languages Program: Arabic and Hebrew Language courses includes both academic and administrative tasks.
-I continuously update and build up the program (plan courses, monitor needs and demands etc.) as well as ensure the academic success of the courses we offer at Concordia University.
+Over the years, I have advocated for the addition of a variety of new courses including Modern Arabic Fiction and Arabic Women Writers as well as separate Heritage Language classes.
+I continuously update and build up the program (plan courses, monitor needs and demands etc.) as well as ensure the academic success of the courses offered at Concordia University.

-My extensive experience in teaching Arabic as a Foreign language started more than 25 years ago.
-I have taught at Alexandria University, as well as at Middlebury College in Vermont.
-I have also worked at York University and Wilfrid Laurier University in Ontario before coming to Concordia University.
-My research interests are in the field of Arabic Culture and Teaching Arabic as a Foreign Language.
-Currently, my research topics include language and identity, second language acquisition and heritage language education.
+My extensive experience brought me to Concordia University more than ten years ago.
+Prior to that, I worked at York University and Wilfrid Laurier University in Ontario as well as at Middlebury College in Vermont.
+In addition to that, I have taught both Arabic and English as Foreign Languages at Alexandria University.
+My research interests are in the field of teaching Arabic as a Foreign Language as well as Arabic Culture and Identity.
+Currently, my research topics include heritage language education, language and identity, and second language acquisition.

 I am a native bilingual speaker of both Arabic and English, and a fluent speaker of French.
 I also have basic communication skills in German.